 Enrollments are now open for the upcoming group

-For women who have suffered miscarriage, stillbirth, newborn or child loss
+For women who have suffered miscarriage, stillbirth or newborn loss

-Join the online Glimmer Program today - it is evidence based, created and managed by Dr Ashleigh Smith and will help you to find connection, peacefulness and ways to manage your grief after pregnancy or newborn loss.
+Join the online Glimmer Program today - it is evidence based and will help you to find connection, peacefulness and ways to manage your grief after pregnancy or newborn loss.

 Helpful reading material

 Check out the most recent post for helping you manage your grief:

 Recommended Books, Podcasts and Programs for bereaved parents